 The character of the Borough of Queenscliffe is defined by its intimate size, coastal location and direct frontage to Bass Strait, Port Phillip and Swan Bay.
-The dunes, native vegetation, coastal scenery, historic seaside towns, and magnificent views of ships navigating "The Rip" all contribute to the overall landscape value.
+The dunes, native vegetation, coastal scenery, historic heritage, and magnificent views of ships navigating "The Rip" all contribute to the overall landscape value.
 The area is valued by residents and visitors for the diverse types of enjoyment they provide.

 The area of marine and coastal Crown land managed by the Borough falls within a broader landscape of outstanding environmental significance.
-This includes the open coast west of Fellows Road and the Port Phillip Heads Marine National Park including Swan Bay and its shoreline (managed by the City of Greater Geelong, Parks Victoria and VicTrack/Bellarine Railway).
+This includes the open coast west of Fellows Road and the Port Phillip Heads Marine National Park, including Swan Bay and its shoreline (managed by the City of Greater Geelong, Parks Victoria and VicTrack/Geelong Steam Preservation Society).

-The two major towns are Queenscliff and Point Lonsdale.
+The two major towns within the Borough of Queenscliffe are Queenscliff and Point Lonsdale.
 These towns are located on a series of dunes and sandy limestone ridges, which fall towards Port Phillip to the east, Bass Strait to the south and Swan Bay to the north.
 Significant Wadawurrung living Cultural heritage exists right along the coastline.
-Queenscliff also has a rich maritime and military history characterised by Victorian and early-twentieth-century architecture.
+Queenscliff is characterised by Victorian and early-twentieth-century architecture.
 Vegetation, the coastal environment, and informal streetscapes form Point Lonsdale's unique character.